aplteam/Tatin/docs/InstallingTheTatinServer.md

 Both options allow to run the Server so that it is restarted automatically in case of a failure or a reboot.

-Running the server as a Windows Service gives you the best performance, but running it in a Docker container is still surprisingly fast, and it is easy to achieve.
+Running the server as a Windows Service gives you the best performance, but running it in a Docker container is still surprisingly fast, given that it actually runs a (very basic) version of Linux in a virtual machine.

+If you want run the Tatin server as a Windows Service you can put the workspace `InstallAsWindowsService.dws` to good use: it will install Tatin as a Windows service.
+Note that this requires admin rights.

 ### Linux